 Removing Drawers without Breaking the Sockets?

-A quick learner from Albertson, NY (Long Island - Nassau County) says:
+Quick Learner from Albertson, NY (Long Island - Nassau County)

 How do I remove the drawers without breaking the drawer sockets.
 All of mine have broken.
 Now all of my drawers hang down in the front when I open them.
 Is there a better support system for these drawers that I can use?
 Can I double up on the supports, using 2 per drawer instead of one?
 Or, should I just replace the broken sockets?
 Would I need to replace the sliders and runners as well?
 Dresser manufacturer: Stanley Purchased at: Foremost Furniture (NY,NY) - out of business.

-Hello there.
-Stand in front of the furniture, place a hand on each end of the drawerfront, stand back and pull.
-Pull straight out.
+Hello there!
+What you want to do is stand in front of the furniture, place a hand on each end of the drawer front, stand back, and pull.
+You just pull straight out.
 Once it has come past the stop feature, the drawer can be removed.

 Do the runner come in heavy duty also.
 Or even metal

-No, the 32-076 case runners are only offered in plastic.
+Unfortunately no, the 32-076 case runners are only offered in plastic.
+I apologize for the inconvenience.

 Is there any other replacement that may be purchased that is metal or a better quality